 Do edibles lose potency over time?
 Not really, but if you want to enjoy those edibles weeks or months after purchasing, you better store them properly or risk losing their freshness.
 The key is always to pay attention to the packaging.
 Shelf life varies depending on the edible and its ingredients.

-Most drinks and edibles can go into the fridge.
-Exceptions apply for chips, popcorns, and other snacks that typically do fine at room temperature.
-CBD oil doesn't need to be refrigerated, but it maintains its best freshness at between 60 and 70 degrees in a dark place.
-If this isn't possible, then it can be stored in the refrigerator too.
+Most drinks and edibles can be stored in the fridge.
+Chips, popcorn, and other snacks are exceptions, which typically do fine at room temperature.
+CBD oil doesn't need to be refrigerated but maintains its best freshness between 60 and 70 degrees in a dark place.
+If this isn't possible, it can also be stored in the refrigerator.

-If you don't like your edibles cool, take them out 5-10 minutes before consuming to allow the room temperature to warm them a bit.
-If a package isn't resealable, use a Ziploc bag or an airtight glass container; though most dispensary edibles, like gummies, come in resealable, childproof packaging.
+If you don't like your edibles cool, take them out 5-10 minutes before consuming them to allow the room temperature to warm them a bit.
+If a package isn't resealable, use a Ziploc bag or an airtight glass container, though most dispensary edibles, like gummies, come in resealable, childproof packaging.

 READ ALSO: How Long Do Edibles Last?